pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

    └ h                       ┘
 ```

-I'll use diagrams like the above throughout the post, but the notation for suffix products is a bit bulky, so
+I'll use diagrams like the above throughout the post, but the vertical notation for products is a bit bulky, so
-I'll abbreviate products with `!`, e.g., `a!h` instead of `a*b*c*...*g*h`, for the equivalent diagram
+I'll abbreviate them with `!`, e.g., `a!h` instead of `a*b*c*...*g*h`, for the equivalent diagram

 ```
     .------ excretion -------.    .----- ingestion -----.